GabLeRoux/gableroux.com/content/posts/2016-01-20-python-interpreter-autocomplete.md

 ![pythonrc terminal example](/images/python-interpreter-autocompletion.png)

-All of the commands you type in a local interpreter are now recorded to `~/.pyhistory`.
+All commands you type in a local interpreter are now recorded to `~/.pyhistory`.
 Hit `tab` when experimenting with modules from the interwebs and it will be much easier to discover all the things ✌🏻

 ## Want more?